West-Coast-Quaranteam/cs107-FinalProject/README.md

 #### Programming Usage

-`apollo_ad` expects two inputs, a dictionary with variable name as the key and variable value as the value and a list of strings where each string describes a function:
+`apollo_ad` expects two inputs: a dictionary with variable name as the key and variable value as the value, as well as a list of strings where each string describes a function:

 ```python